chillerlan/php-qrcode/README.md

 ### Advanced usage

 Ok, step by step.
-First you'll need a `QRCode` instance, which can be optionally invoked with a `QROptions` object as the only parameter.
+First you'll need a `QRCode` instance, which can be optionally invoked with a `QROptions` (or a [`ContainerInterface`](https://github.com/chillerlan/php-traits/blob/master/src/ContainerInterface.php), respectively) object as the only parameter.

 ```php
 $options = new QROptions([